muthu-pal/Moodie/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### `Moodie`
+Visit https://clockwise-s20.herokuapp.com/ to start!
+Moodie will instruct you to login and redirect you to http://clockwisebackend.herokuapp.com/login and then take you back to the main site when the profile has been authenticated by Spotify!

 Moodie was created using React.js and the Spotify API.
 We pull your top 50 tracks from your listening history and analyze the various audio features that Spotify provides each track.

 ### `How it works:`